barringtonbrook/barringtonbrook.github.io/content/about.md

 ## DWP digital

-the DWP UK’s largest public service department and thus manages one of the most complex IT systems in western europe with 7.35 million benefit claims each year, paying £165 billion in benefits and pensions.
+The DWP is UK’s largest public service department and thus manages one of the most complex IT systems in western europe with 7.35 million benefit claims each year, paying £165 billion in benefits and pensions.

 ## How to navigate this portfolio